free5ty1e/primestationone/reference/txt/readme.txt

+PRIMESTATION ONE v2.00 README.TXT

 * When in doubt, reboot!
 If you must, remove power entirely for a couple seconds.
 This fixes a lot of issues and will definitely exit anything you happen to be stuck in.

 * To power off a PS3 or PS4 controller in wireless mode, hold the PS button until the light turns off.
 Should happen in 10-15 seconds.

+TO ROTATE certain emulators, press the SHARE / SELECT button.
+Specifically, the "wonderswan" emulator starts sideways by default and needs to be rotated.
+You can also rotate certain other handheld emulators, such as atarilynx and wonderswancolor, if you'd like.

 =====PS3 CONTROLLERS:
 * To PAIR a PS3 controller to the Primestation: